How to be an Ozark Tourist

 - Mountain Top 13 Hole Short Course – Gary Player designed: sets on a mountain top above Buffalo Ridge Springs – great restaurant and pro shop.
 You will want to play this course over and over again.
 Great social course for you and your golfing friends.

-- Ozarks National, a Ben Crenshaw course – Coore/Crenshaw design, site for the Bass Pro Shops 2019 Legends of Golf Tournament.
+- Ozarks National, a Ben Crenshaw course – Coore/Crenshaw design

 - Buffalo National River: camping, kayaking, tubing and canoeing, AKA floating the Buffalo!